AsfaaKhan/30-days-challanges-of-AIDD-/tast-2/day2_tast.md

 Should return clear error messages

 CLI prompt:
-Generate a 1-paragraph specifiction for an email validation function .
+Generate a 1-paragraph specifiction for an email validation function.
 Requirements : Must Contain @ , Must Conatin a valid domain (e.g,.com,.org) , Should return clear error messages

 Output:
-The email validation function validate_email(email_address: str) -> Tuple[bool, Optional[str]] will accept a single string argument        █  representing an email address and return a tuple containing a boolean indicating validity and an optional string for error messages.
-The   █  function must ensure the email address contains exactly one "@" symbol separating the local part from the domain.
-Furthermore, it must     █  verify that the domain contains a valid top-level domain (TLD) consisting of at least two alphabetical characters, preceded by a dot (e.g.,█  ".com", ".org").
-If the email address fails any validation rule, the function should return False along with a descriptive error message   █  indicating the specific reason for failure (e.g., "Missing '@' symbol", "Invalid domain format", "Missing top-level domain").
+The email validation function validate_email(email_address: str) -> Tuple[bool, Optional[str]] will accept a single string argument representing an email address and return a tuple containing a boolean indicating validity and an optional string for error messages.
+The function must ensure the email address contains exactly one "@" symbol separating the local part from the domain.
+Furthermore, it must verify that the domain contains a valid top-level domain (TLD) consisting of at least two alphabetical characters, preceded by a dot (e.g.,".com", ".org").
+If the email address fails any validation rule, the function should return False along with a descriptive error message indicating the specific reason for failure (e.g., "Missing '@' symbol", "Invalid domain format", "Missing top-level domain").

 [screenshots](https://)